-Methods of judicial selection other than merit selection include nonpartisan election (10 states use it for initial selection at all court levels, another 10 states use if for initial selection for at least one court level) and partisan election (8 states use it for initial selection at all court levels, another 7 states use it for initial selection for at least one level).
+Methods of judicial selection other than merit selection include nonpartisan election (10 states use it for initial selection at all court levels, another 10 states use if for initial selection at all court levels, another 7 states use it for initial selection at all court levels, another 7 states use it for initial selection for at least one level).
 In a small minority of the states, judicial selection methods include executive or legislative appointment (without nomination of a group of potential appointees by a judicial nominating commission) and court selection.
 In addition, the federal judicial system utilizes an executive appointment method.
 See State Court Organization 1987 (National Center for State Courts, 1988).